odan/odan.github.io/_posts/2021-01-16-slim4-spam-protection.md

-To test if the spam filtering is working correctly, try inputting `viagra-test-123` into the `author` field or `akismet-guaranteed-spam@example.com` into the `email` field, and submitting the form.
+To test if the spam filtering is working correctly, try inputting `viagra-test-123` into the `author` field or `akismet-guaranteed-spam@example.com` into the `email` field, and then submit the form.
-With these magic words reserved for testing, Akismet must return a `spam` response.
+With these magic words reserved for testing, Akismet must return a "spam" response.

 ## Testing and Mocking